-EDGU 50323 Small Group Dynamics

-EDGU 50223 Helping Relationships
+EDGU 50323 Small Group Dynamics EDGU 50223 Helping Relationships

-EDOLL 00040 La tale di Cale da Manda da de

-Introduction to Marriage and Family Therapy
+EDGU 60213 Introduction to Marriage and Family Therapy

 EDGU 60113 DSM: Diagnosis and Treatment

 Child Life Specialist Certification requires additional practicum and internship experiences that are not offered in the TCU program.
 Students should speak with their advisers about the field work necessary to earn certification.